 The incubation period varies depending on route of transmission, ranging from 3-21 days (15d).
-Clinical signs vary, from finding dead pigs in the peracute form, to fever, anorexia, listlessness, incoordination, respiratory distress, abortions in pregnant animals as well as red patches on the skin and ears that may be seen in milder cases.
+Clinical signs vary, from finding dead pigs in the peracute form, to fever, anorexia, listlessness, incoordination, respiratory distress, abortions in pregnant animals as well as red patches on the skin and ears that may be seen in cases of longer duration.